landenthemick/raspberrypiTempSensor/README.md

 # raspberrypiTempSensor
 Code for displaying DHT11 or DHT22 data

 This file is not made to be excecuted, it is simply educational.
 I used this code for my 10th grade personal project (personal projects are a part of the IB diploma) This code would be used to display data from a DHT11 or DHT22 to either a SSH terminal or a LCD display.
+This code is commented to make it easier to read, feel free to use the script if neccesary.
 The wiring and setup is shown below:

 **Wirirng and Setup for SSH Terminal output:**